-I think this is the most common question that Craig and I get asked... so let me expand a little on what we know about finding contractors.
+This is the most common question I get asked... so let's dive into what I know about finding contractors.
 I will start by defining some terms:

-A General Contractor, is a project manager who is responsible for your whole project from start to finish and overseeing all the subcontractors that will be involved in completing it.
+A General Contractor is a project manager responsible for your whole project from start to finish and oversees all the subcontractors involved in completing it.
 A General Contractor will take on the following responsibilities:

 Surveying the existing conditions or your home to note any potential obstacles